ambitionworks/hui-docs/source/docs/extending.md

 </x-dynamic-component>
 ```

-But sometimes having a the same title isn't going to cut it.
+But sometimes having the same title isn't going to cut it.
 It would be great if you could set a title from your `<x-danger-alert>` component, right?
 But if you give this a try...

 ```html
 <x-danger-alert>